Star Trek: The Original Series: Production

 Once the series had been picked up by NBC, the production moved to what was then Desilu Productions' Gower Street location.
-It had previously been the main studio complex used by RKO Pictures, and is now part of the Paramount Pictures lot.
+It had previously been the main studio complex used by RKO Pictures and is now part of the Paramount Pictures lot.
 The series used what are now stages 31 and 32.
 The show's production staff included art director Matt Jefferies, who designed the starship Enterprise and most of its interiors.
 His contributions to the series were honored in the name of the "Jefferies tube", an equipment shaft depicted in various Star Trek series.
 In addition to working with his brother, John Jefferies, to create the hand-held phaser weapons of Star Trek, Jefferies also developed the set design for the bridge of the Enterprise (which was based on an earlier design by Pato Guzman).
-Jefferies used his practical experience as an airman during World War II and his knowledge of aircraft design to devise a sleek, functional, and ergonomic bridge layout.
+Jefferies used his practical experience as an airman during World War II and his knowledge of aircraft design to devise a functional, and ergonomic bridge layout.

-The costume designer for Star Trek, Bill Theiss, created the striking look of the Starfleet uniforms for the Enterprise, the costumes for female guest stars, and for various aliens, including the Klingons, Vulcans, Romulans, Tellarites, Andorians, and Gideonites, among others.
+The costume designer for Star Trek, Bill Theiss, created the look of the Starfleet uniforms for the Enterprise, the costumes for female guest stars, and for various aliens, including the Klingons, Vulcans, Romulans, Tellarites, Andorians, and Gideonites.

 Artist and sculptor Wah Chang, who had worked for Walt Disney Productions, was hired to design and manufacture props: he created the flip-open communicator, often credited as having influenced the configuration of the portable version of the cellular telephone.
 Chang also designed the portable sensing-recording-computing "tricorder" device, and various fictitious devices for the starship's engineering crew and its sick bay.
 As the series progressed, he helped to create various memorable aliens, such as the Gorn and the Horta.